 It is important for parents to understand that an assessment provides a snapshot of a student's progress at a specific point in time.
 All learning is cyclical, and students will continue to improve and grow with frequent practice.
+All students learn at different rates and in different ways.
 Being interested in what your child learned at school, and initiating conversations about learning, can help motivate students.
 BE CURIOUS!